 Since you want to use the blog to engage people, it’s helpful to track views.
 Google Analytics is a must-have for any blog because it’s a one stop shop.
 Not only do you get an account for free, but it’s also easy to set up and install the code on your blog.
 Once you set up Google Analytics, focus on other to dos for a bit because it takes time to see results.
 That said, it’s important to do the initial setup before you start publishing content to develop a clear picture of your page views and bounces.

 Review Google Search Console

 Google provides helpful tools for bloggers.
-Establish your free Google Search Console account to keep your site clean for Google’s web crawlers.
+Establish your free Google Search Console (GSC) account to keep your site available for Google’s web crawlers.
 It’s easy to use and helps with long-term growth.
 Using this tool can help you learn what blog content is the most popular and what keywords you are ranking for in Google search results.
 You can use this data to: